mzmine/mzmine_documentation/docs/getting_started.md

 Download the latest version of the mzmine_macOS_installer_academia.dmg.
 Double click to start installation and drag and drop mzmine.app into the Applications folder.
 ![macOS_installer](getting_started_macOS_installer.png)

 Select "replace" to override older versions.
-First time starting mzmine may trigger a warning "mzmine.app" Not Opened.
+First time starting mzmine may trigger a warning "mzmine.app" Not Opened on macOS 15 or later.
 ![macOS_mzmine_not_opened](getting_started_macOS_not_opened.png)

 To open mzmine, go to System Settings, scroll down to Privacy & Security, and click on "Open Anyway" next to the message "mzmine.app" was blocked to protect your Mac.